-- (i) The margin for stabilized properties is 63%. - (ii) The in transition and in development properties may have interim revenue, however, they are not fully occupied so the properties have a net rental loss.
+- (i) The margin for stabilized properties is 63% and impacted by in place rents being under market rents - (ii) The in-transition and in-development properties may have interim revenue, however, they are not fully occupied, therefore the properties have a net rental loss.
 Once these properties are stabilized, the Company expects the margins to improve.